w3c/wai-easy-checks/content/image-alt.md

 ### What to look for

-* Images with information relevant to the page's content have alternative text that decribes that important information
+* Images with information relevant to the page’s content should have alternative text that describes that important information
 * Images with text should have the text in the alternative text
-* Images that appear to be just to be decorative should be marked with 'Alt text = "".
-Suitable?'
+* Images that are decorative should be noted as having an empty alt text attribute ('Alt text="".
+Suitable?')
 * Images that are functional, like a link or a button, should have alternative text that describes the destination page or the function of the button
-* Complex images like graphs and charts have short alternative text that describes the type of image and a short summary of the key point
+* Complex images like graphs and charts should have short alternative text that describes the type of image and a short summary of the key point
   * Complex images should have the detail described elsewhere on the page or on a separate page with a link

 ## Learn more